The Home Buyer's Guide to Mortgage Math

 20% ($100,000) $400,000 $2,528 $510,080

 A 20% down payment also eliminates the requirement for private mortgage insurance (PMI), which typically costs 0.5% to 1% of the loan amount per year.
 On a $400,000 loan, that is an extra $167 to $333 per month until you reach 20% equity.
+The down payment calculator shows how different down payment amounts change the loan.

 The 28/36 rule for affordability

-If property taxes and insurance add approximately $500/month, that leaves $1,740 for principal and interest.
-Based on the formula, that supports an estimated loan of approximately $275,000 at 6.5% for 30 years.
+For a household earning $8,000 per month gross, 28% is $2,240 maximum housing cost.
+If property taxes and insurance add approximately $500 per month, that leaves $1,740 for principal and interest, which supports an estimated loan of approximately $275,000 at 6.5% for 30 years.

 These are guidelines, not strict rules.
 Lenders may approve more or less depending on credit score, savings, and other factors.
+The home affordability calculator runs these numbers for your specific income.

 Try it yourself